eaudeweb/eaudeweb.github.com/README.markdown

 the [draft website][github-draft], so you can see the results.

-For a more efficient editing experience, install Jekyll locally, and start it in the background with `jekyll --auto --serve`; it will serve the website on port 4000 and automatically pick up any changes.
+For a more efficient editing experience, install Jekyll locally, and start it in the background with `jekyll serve`; it will serve the website on port 4000 and automatically pick up any changes.

 ## Deployment ##